Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

 \subsection{Numerical methods and measurements}

-We employ the modified Euler method to solve these coupled equations with a space step $dx=dy=0.2$ and a time step $dt=dx^2/5=0.008$.
+We employ the fourth Runger-Kutta method to solve these coupled equations with a space step $dx=dy=0.2$ and a time step $dt=(dx)^2/5=0.008$.
 The system is composed of $N \times N$ grid points with $N=1024$.
-To generate a spiral wave chimera, the cross-field initial conditions are used, and no-flux boundary conditions are used for the environment variable $S$.
+To generate a SWC, the cross-field initial condition and no-flux boundary condition are used.
 As we consider the situation of the slowly changing field, we set $\tau_{s}=100$.
-The effective diffusion constant $D_{\rm eff} = \ell^2_{s}/\tau_{s} =1$ for simplicity.
-The other parameters such as $\alpha$ and the coupling strength $K$ are taken as control parameters, and we want to see how spatiotemporal dynamics, in particular how spiral wave chimeras emerges and changes as such parameters vary.
+The effective diffusion constant is chosen as $D_{\rm eff} = D_{s}/\tau_{s} =1$ for simplicity.
+The other parameters such as $\alpha$ and the coupling strength $K$ are taken as control parameters, and we want to see how the dynamics of SWCs emerge and change as such parameters vary.